NothinBetterToDo/Statistical-Learning/index.md

 ## [Advanced Regression](#Advanced-Regression)

-We can use trees to divide data set, and speficy different modesl for each subset of the data.
+We can use trees to divide data set, and specify different models for each subset of the data.

 1. Classification Problems
    - CART (Classification and Regression Trees)